 Numerical measures of toxicity - Product Information

 No information available

 See section 16 for terms and abbreviations

 Delayed and immediate effects as well as chronic effects from short and long-term exposure

-Skin corrosion/irritation Not irritating to skin.
-(1).
+Skin corrosion/irritationNo information available.

 Serious eye damage/eye irritation No information available.

-Respiratory or skin sensitization Non-sensitiser to skin.
-(1).
+Respiratory or skin sensitization No information available.

-Germ cell mutagenicity Not mutagenic.
-(1).
+Germ cell mutagenicity No information available.

 Carcinogenicity No information available.

-Reproductive toxicity Not toxic for reproduction.
-(1).
+Reproductive toxicityNo information available.

 STOT - single exposure No information available.

 STOT - repeated exposure No information available.

 Aspiration hazard No information available.

 12. ECOLOGICAL INFORMATION

 Ecotoxicity

 Ecotoxicity Avoid contaminating waterways.

 Persistence and degradability

-Persistence and degradability Highly Biodegradable (1).
+Persistence and degradability No information available.

 Bioaccumulative potential

-Bioaccumulation Bioaccumulation is not expected.
-(1).
+Bioaccumulation No information available.

 Mobility

 Mobility in soil No information available.

 Other adverse effects

 13. DISPOSAL CONSIDERATIONS

 Waste treatment methods

 Waste from residues/unused

 products

 Dispose of in accordance with local regulations.
 Dispose of waste in accordance with

 environmental legislation.

 Contaminated packaging Empty containers pose a potential fire and explosion hazard.
 Do not cut, puncture or weld containers.

-Dispose of in accordance with federal, state and local regulations.
-14. TRANSPORT INFORMATION ADG Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Code) for transport by Road and Rail; NON-DANGEROUS GOODS.
-IATA Not classified as Dangerous Goods by the criteria of the International Air Transport Association (IATA) Dangerous Goods Regulations for transport by air; NON-DANGEROUS GOODS.
-IMDG Not classified as Dangerous Goods by the criteria of the International Maritime Dangerous Goods Code (IMDG Code) for transport by sea; NON-DANGEROUS GOODS.
-15. REGULATORY INFORMATION Safety, health and environmental regulations/legislation specific for the substance or mixture National regulations Australia Not classified as dangerous goods in accordance with the Australian Code for the Transport of Dangerous Goods by Road and Rail (ADG) Not classified as a hazardous chemical in accordance with the criteria of Safe Work Australia - Globally Harmonized System (GHS) See section 8 for national exposure control parameters Poisons Schedule (SUSMP) None allocated International Inventories AllC As a naturally occurring material this chemical is excluded from the Australian Industrial Chemicals Introduction Scheme (AICIS) registration requirements.
+14. TRANSPORT INFORMATION

+ADG

+Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Code) for transport by Road and Rail: NON-DANGEROUS GOODS.

+IATA

+Not classified as Dangerous Goods by the criteria of the International Air Transport Association (IATA) Dangerous Goods Regulations for transport by air; NON-DANGEROUS GOODS.

+IMDG

+Not classified as Dangerous Goods by the criteria of the International Maritime Dangerous Goods Code (IMDG Code) for transport by sea; NON-DANGEROUS GOODS.

+15. REGULATORY INFORMATION

+Safety, health and environmental regulations/legislation specific for the substance or mixture

+National regulations

+Australia

+Not classified as dangerous goods in accordance with the Australian Code for the Transport of Dangerous Goods by Road and Rail (ADG)

+Not classified as a hazardous chemical in accordance with the criteria of Safe Work Australia - Globally Harmonized System (GHS)

+See section 8 for national exposure control parameters

+Poisons Schedule (SUSMP) None allocated

+International Inventories

+All the constituents of this material are listed on the Australian Inventory of Industrial

+Chemicals or are regulated through the Food Standards Australia New Zealand (FSANZ).

 Legend:

-AllC- Australian Inventory of Industrial Chemicals NZIoC - New Zealand Inventory of Chemicals
+AIIC- Australian Inventory of Industrial Chemicals

-•

 International Regulations

 The Montreal Protocol on Substances that Deplete the Ozone Layer Not applicable

 The Stockholm Convention on Persistent Organic Pollutants Not applicable

 The Rotterdam Convention Not applicable

 16. OTHER INFORMATION

-(1) Supplier Safety Data Sheet 12/2019
+Supplier Safety Data Sheet; 08/2019

-Reason(s) For Issue: 5 Yearly Revised Primary SDS
+Reason(s) For Issue: Revised Primary SDS

+Change to Product Name

-Issuing Date: 17-Jul-2023
+Issuing Date: 18-Jan-2024

 This Safety Data Sheet has been prepared by Ixom Operations Pty Ltd (Toxicology and SDS Services).

 Revision Note: